This post is a guide to a tram ride on Lisbon's Tram 28E.

 If you’re interested in seeing the Cais do Sodre neighborhood, this is probably the best place to get off Tram 28 and take a look around.

 It’s also a transfer point for trams 24E and 15E, the latter of which will take you to Belem.

 Traveling north from Lg.
 Academia Nacional Belas Ar you’ll reach this next stop in Chiado.

-This neighbourhood has several theatres for opera/musicals and venues for Fado music.
-It’s also a well known commercial area with high-end shopping.
+This neighborhood has several theatres for operas/musicals and venues for Fado music.
+It’s also a well-known commercial area with high-end shopping.

-Located next to Bairro Alto (high town), this district is actually where both our self-guided and GPS-led audio tours begin from.
+Located next to Bairro Alto (high town), this district is actually where both our self-guided and GPS-led audio tours begin.

 This is also where free walking tours of the area start.